 Pricing in Audubon Park can vary significantly depending on the property.
 A smaller unrenovated bungalow will be priced very differently from a fully renovated home or a newer infill construction property.
 Lot size, condition, updates, and proximity to East End Market and Corrine Drive all affect value.

 Because inventory is limited, buyers who are serious about Audubon Park need to be prepared to act when the right property comes on the market.
-Working with a Realtor who understands the neighborhood and watches it closely can make a real difference.
+That's one of the reasons I watch this neighborhood so closely for my clients.

 Living in Audubon Park

-Living in Audubon Park is about lifestyle.
-It is one of the few Orlando neighborhoods where you can walk to restaurants, coffee shops, a food hall, local boutiques, and community events.
+Living in Audubon Park is about lifestyle, and I say that from experience.
+It's one of the few Orlando neighborhoods where you can walk to restaurants, coffee shops, a food hall, local boutiques, and community events.
 The neighborhood has a loyal following because of the way it feels, not just the way it looks.

 - Tree lined streets with mature oaks and canopy shade